WangAlyssa/EveryoneChief/README.md

 ## Goals
 This project is meant to be both useful for my family and a way for me to practice building a real-world web application.
-I plan to start with a basic structure and add features step by step.
+We plan to start with a basic structure and add features step by step.

 ## Next Steps
 - [ ] Set up project structure and basic UI